jipolanco/Circulation.jl/README.md

 The script will analyse each two-dimensional cut of the 256³ sample field (for a total of `3 * 256 = 768` cuts), and detect vortices on each of these slices.
 Results will be saved to a `vortices.h5` file in the root directory.

+On a normal desktop computer, analysing the full 256³ wave function field using 4 threads with `resampling_factor = 4` (see script) should take about 1 minute.

 To visualise the detected vortices, a [`vortices_to_vtk.jl`](examples/vortices_to_vtk.jl) script can be used to generate a VTK file, which can be opened in ParaView: